Fix Pipeline Hygiene Before CRM Data Gets Feral

 Content operations: publishing and sync across channels

-• Template behavior: Content-publishing templates validate metadata, enforce approval QA checks, and run reconciliations across CMS and delivery systems.
+- Template behavior: Content-publishing templates validate metadata, enforce approval quality checks, and run reconciliations across CMS and delivery systems.
 Exceptions open a QA path rather than a manual chase.

 See operational research and frameworks that inform system-led execution for content and operations.